-Here's food for thought: With Sinclair's Dietetic and Nutrition programs, you'll have the skills necessary to work with licensed, registered dietitians to provide nutritional guidance and medical nutrition therapy for clients/patients.
+Here's food for thought: With Sinclair's Nutrition & Dietetics programs, you'll have the skills necessary to work with licensed, registered dietitians to provide nutritional guidance and medical nutrition therapy for clients/patients.
 These programs also open additional career opportunities available in the foodservice industry, and as a community dietetic professional.

-Whether you wish to prepare for a new position (as a dietetic technician registered, certified dietary manager) or learn about techniques for helping to promote your personal health, Sinclair's Dietetic and Nutrition programs have courses for you.
+Whether you wish to prepare for a new position (as a dietetic technician registered, certified dietary manager) or learn about techniques for helping to promote your personal health, Sinclair's Nutrition & Dietetics programs have courses for you.
 Take courses to learn about nutrition and health or study to help others meet their nutritional wellness goals.
 Make the world a healthier place.

 For program specific information click on the program below: